ApayRus/EngEasy-content/pages/lessons/26-prepositions-2/en-transl.md

 ---
 type: lesson
 description: Learn basic differences between AT, IN, and ON with places and time.
-Simple rules for beginners to use prepositions correctly.
+Simple rules for beginners to use prepositions correctly
+hidden: true
 ---

 # 26. At school, in the room, on the table (Prepositions 2)